pesuess/privacy-policy/index.md

 **Effective date:** 2025-12-27

-Thank you for using **BAC Calculator Pro** (the “App”).

-Your privacy is important to us.
-This Privacy Policy explains what data is (and is not) collected when you use the App.
+This Privacy Policy describes how **BAC Calculator Pro** (the “App”) processes personal data in accordance with the General Data Protection Regulation (GDPR / DSGVO).

 ---

+## 1. Controller

+The data controller responsible for this App is:

+Name: Peter Süßmeier
+Address: Neutorstraße 37, 55116 Mainz, Germany
+Email: pelucoding@gmail.com

+---

-## 1. Data Collection
+## 2. Data Processing Overview

-The App does **not collect, transmit, share, or sell any personal data** to any server or third party.

-All data you enter into the App is stored **locally on your device only**.
+The App processes personal data **only locally on your device**.
+No data is transmitted to any server, no cloud services are used, and no third parties receive any data.

 The App does not use:
 - User accounts
-- Online services
-- Cloud storage
+- Tracking technologies
 - Analytics services
 - Advertising services
-- Tracking technologies
 - Cookies
+- Online services

 ---

-## 2. Data You Provide
+## 3. Data You Provide

-The App allows you to enter the following information:
+You may enter the following data into the App:

 - Body weight
 - Biological sex
 - Consumed drinks (name, volume, alcohol content, time)

-This data is:
-- Used only to calculate estimated blood alcohol concentration (BAC)
-- Stored only locally on your device
-- Never transmitted off the device

-All locally stored data can be fully removed by uninstalling the App or clearing the App’s data in your device settings.
+This data is processed solely for the purpose of estimating blood alcohol concentration (BAC).

 ---

-## 3. Third-Party Services

-The App does not integrate with any third-party services that collect personal data.

-No data is shared with:
-- Advertisers
-- Analytics providers
-- Social networks
-- Cloud services
+## 4. Purpose and Legal Basis

+**Purpose:**
+Calculation and display of an estimated blood alcohol concentration.

+**Legal basis:**
+Article 6(1)(a) GDPR — consent by voluntarily using the App
+Article 6(1)(b) GDPR — performance of the App’s function as requested by the user

 ---

+## 5. Storage and Retention

+All data is stored locally on your device.

+Data remains stored until:
+- you delete it within the App,
+- you clear the App’s data in your device settings, or
+- you uninstall the App.

+---

+## 6. Data Sharing

+No data is shared with third parties.

+---

+## 7. Your Rights

+You have the right to:

+- Access your data (Art.
+15 GDPR)
+- Rectification (Art.
+16 GDPR)
+- Erasure (Art.
+17 GDPR)
+- Restriction of processing (Art.
+18 GDPR)
+- Data portability (Art.
+20 GDPR)
+- Objection (Art.
+21 GDPR)

+Since all data is stored locally, these rights can be exercised directly via the App or by removing the App.

+---

+## 10. Security

+All data is stored locally on the device and protected by the operating system’s standard security mechanisms.

+---

-## 4. Disclaimer
+## 11. Disclaimer

 The App provides only an **estimated value** based on the Widmark formula and standard assumptions.